-1Meta-analysis also includes data on cancer risks at the “urinary bladder”.

-2Meta-analysis includes data on combined lymphoid leukaemia and myeloid leukaemia risks.

-3Meta-analysis only includes data on “multiple myeloma(s)” risks.

-4Meta-analysis also includes data on cancer risks at the “brain and nervous system”, brain only, and nervous system only.

-5Meta-analysis includes data on combined colon and rectum cancer risks.

-6Meta-analysis also includes data on cancer risks at the “corpus uteri” and “endometrium”.

-7Meta-analysis also includes data on cancer risks at the “kidney and renal pelvis”.

-8Meta-analysis also includes data at the “liver and biliary tract” and “liver and bile ducts”.

-9Meta-analysis also includes data at the “lung and bronchus”.

 Discussion

 In this review we found significant evidence for elevated SPC risks among BC survivors, particularly when first diagnosed with BC at under age 50 or in Asian hospitals/registries.
-Risks of second primary bladder, kidney, blood, lung, skin (melanoma), oesophagus, ovary, stomach, thyroid and uterus cancers were significantly increased, whereas risks of brain and CNS SPCs were significantly decreased.
+Risks of second primary bladder, kidney, blood, lung, skin (melanoma), oesophagus, ovary, stomach, thyroid and corpus uteri cancers were significantly increased, whereas risks of brain and CNS and cervix uteri SPCs were significantly decreased.